beyond-all-reason/teiserver/documents/guides/container_usage.md

 - Creates various dynamically generated secrets for development located at `$REPO_ROOT/runtime/dev`.
   These secrets include TLS certificate(s) for Nginx and `teiserver`, database users, passwords, etc.
   There is no need for you to edit these secrets.
-This will generate TLS certificates and Diffie Hellman parameters for TLS.
+This will generate TLS certificates and fetch Diffie Hellman parameters for TLS.
 These credentials (because it's a development environment) are not rotated upon repeated deployments
 - Issue the command to docker to build the various containers (Nginx, PostgreSQL, teiserver)
 - Run the containers (when any of their dependent components are healthy and ready to accept connections)
 - Mount all the local development directories and files within the repository into the container.